Islamic Relief: Women and girls

 In 2018, Islamic Relief announced a forthcoming Declaration of Gender Justice in Islam.
 The Declaration is a call to action against gender inequality from an Islamic faith perspective and seeks to tackle discrimination and harmful practices, especially against women and girls in Muslim communities.

 The Declaration is expected to be launched publicly in late 2022 as part of a new global campaign to empower women and girls and tackle gender inequality.
 The Declaration and the campaign are part of Islamic Relief's gender justice work, which includes tackling early and forced marriage, domestic violence and female genital mutilation/cutting (FGM/C).
-In 2021, Islamic Relief reported that it had run 107 projects that tackled gender-based violence (GBV).
+In 2023, Islamic Relief offices around the world invited men and boys to join efforts to combat FGM/C in a campaign aiming to address the root causes of the harmful practice by engaging men and boys as allies in transforming the social and gender norms that perpetuate FGM/C.

 Refugees and displaced people

 In 2013, Islamic Relief was one of several faith-inspired organisations to work with the UN High Commissioner for Refugees[CM9] on an inter-faith affirmation.
 The charity also campaigns to help implement the UN's Global Compact on Refugees, an historic agreement that includes specific recognition of the role of faith-based organisations and local faith communities in welcoming those forced to flee their homes.

+In 2023, Islamic Relief continued supporting refugees and displaced people around the world, including hundreds of Ukrainian refugees living in Poland.

 Fundraising

 Islamic Relief raises funds through various channels including online donations, charity shops, and corporate giving.
-In 2021, the charity reported that it had raised a record £183 million through fundraising.
+In 2023, the charity reported that it had raised a record £274.6 million through fundraising.

 Islamic Relief is also the founder of Charity Week – a student volunteer-led campaign to raise funds.
-In 2021, Islamic Relief reported that 394 educational institutions around the world signed up to take part in that year's event, raising a record £1.8 million.
+In 2023, Islamic Relief report that over 600 educational institutions around the world signed up to take part in that year’s event, raising a record £2.7 million.